MICHIGAN BOTANICAL CLUB

 Isobel Adkins Dickinson (1921-1993) was a founding member of the Red Cedar Chapter of the Michigan Botanical Club.
 She served as chapter treasurer from 1973 - 1993, chapter secretary from 1989 - 1993 and Director-at-Large from 1980 - 1993.
 She is fondly remembered by all, and the loss of her battle with cancer is deeply felt to this day.
 This award has been established in her memory.

-The Michigan Botanical Club is now accepting nominations for the best student-authored article that was published in The Michigan Botanist Vol 54, 2015.
+The Michigan Botanical Club is now accepting nominations for the best student-authored article that was published in Great Lakes Botanist.
 For a student's paper to be considered for the award, the student must first be nominated and meet evaluation criteria.
 If you would like to nominate a student,

 - please fill out the online form on this page.